JakeWnuk/ptt/docs/USAGE.md

 ptt -f <input_file> -t rule-prepend-remove
 ```

 - `prepend-toggle`: Toggle the case of the password where a string is  prepended.
-Creating camel case passwords.
+Creating camel and pascal case passwords.

 The syntax for a prepend-toggle rule is as follows:
 ```